Skip to content

 It was first described by English naturalist Mark Catesby who illustrated it with hand coloured plates for his book The Natural History of Carolina, Florida and the Bahama Islands during 1729 -1732.

-This beautiful bird has white stripes on its black head which contrast against its yellow throat, breast and belly making it stand out from other birds.
-Its wings are barred with red patches adding to their beauty.
+This beautiful bird has white stripes on its black head which contrast against its yellow throat, breast, and belly making it stand out from other birds.
+Its wings are barred with red patches adding to its beauty.

-They also have white streaks on their sides along with bold spots at their back giving them an unique look among others.
+They also have white streaks on their sides along with bold spots at their back giving them a unique look among others.

 Scientific classification: